Upload Local and Remote Tanzu Resource Files

-- In the PCF Service, in Manifests, click the options button, and then click Link Remote Manifests.The Remote Manifests dialog appears.
+- In the TAS Service, in Manifests, click the options button, and then click Link Remote Manifests.The Remote Manifests dialog appears.

 - In Source Repository, select the Source Repo Provider you set up, and that points to the remote Git repo containing your manifest files.